makersacademy/chitter-challenge/README.md

 Wrote a test for a Peep class.
 The #all class method should return the previously hardcoded peep array.
 Red.

 - Created lib dir, and peep.rb
+- Wrote Peep class with class method all returning the hardcoded peep array.

+Green.
+Now refactor for controller to use model.

+- Required peep.rb in app.rb
+- Removed hardcoded peep array from '/' route and replaced with Peep.all call.

+Tests still green.

+The second part of this is to be able to see them in reverse chronological order.
+Newest first.
+In order for that, each peep needs to have a timestamp attached.

+This is a good point to move the peeps to a database, before things get too messy in the model.

+- Created a new PostgreSQL database: chitter